- Ease of Use

 - Facilitated 220,000 unique trades.

 Bittylicious matches trades, but you’re not sending any funds to them.
 Instead, you’ll deal directly with a broker who Bittylicious have verified.
 Not just anyone can become a broker on Bittylicious though, as it requires an application process to establish legitimacy.
-Fortunately, this is all handled backend by Bittylicious.
-As an everyday customer, this means you don’t have to worry about vetting the broker yourself (as you might do on alternatives like Localbitcoins) or handing over your ID multiple times.
+This is all handled backend by Bittylicious.
+As an everyday customer, this means you don’t have to worry about vetting the broker yourself or handing over your ID to multiple different people.

-Even though you’re dealing directly with a registered broker, Bittylicious do hold the cryptocurrency in escrow (for added security).
+Even though you’re dealing directly with a registered broker, Bittylicious do hold the cryptocurrency in escrow when you’re buying cryptocurrency via their website.
+Once the broker confirms that they’ve received the payment, this is released to your chosen wallet.

-Before you can buy more than approx. £50 worth of cryptocurrency, you’ll need to verify your identity.
+You’ll need to verify your identity before you can buy more than approx. £50 worth of cryptocurrency.
 This involves submitting your mobile phone number, proof of name, and proof of address.
 The more documents you submit for verification, the higher your limits will be.
 I’m fully verified and can purchase a maximum of 15 BTC at once.

 The following payment options are available: